soarlab/KULFI/README.md

 ## 7. Known Bugs/Limitations
 - Current version of KULFI supports fault injection into data register of only integer type.
 We plan to support float type in future.
+- Only C is supported by KULFI.
+C++ is currently not supported.